-Student cannot control ball when running

-Have student walk and dribble until he is comfortable, then slowly increasing speed to a light jog, then a run

-Walk or jog next to student to establish pace

-Practice in a smaller area defined by tape or markers

-Student loses ball when moving to right and/or left

-Have student practice slowly dribbling around cones; increase speed as student develops better touch

-Practice Ball Touch Warm Up drill

-Ball frequently gets away from student

-Slow down; relate pace to ability
+WHAT'S HAPPENING?
+What To Do Student cannot control ball when running Have student walk and dribble until he is comfortable, then slowly increasing speed to a light jog, then a run Walk or jog next to student to establish pace Practice in a smaller area defined by tape or markers WHAT'S HAPPENING?
+Student loses ball when What To Do moving to right and/or left Have student practice slowly dribbling around cones; increase speed as student develops better touch Practice Ball Touch Warm Up drill WHAT'S HAPPENING?
+Ball frequently gets What To Do away from student Slow down; relate pace to ability

-Practice "light touches," using inside and outside of foot

-Demonstrate looking up to see field and where the ball is going
+Slow down; relate pace to ability Practice "light touches," using inside and outside of foot Demonstrate looking up to see field and where the ball is going